otaruMendez/dev-productivity-shortcut-keys/README.md

 #### Value
 `Ctrl+Alt+Left` in default windows keymap
- - Shortcut can be changed to preferred shortcut in your IDE as follows:
+ - Shortcut can be changed to preferred shortcut in your IDE at:
     `File>settings>keymap>Main menu>Navigate>back`